AhmedEid1998/CRUDS-JS/README.md

 - You can delete all products from the table with one click on the (Delete All) button .. but the (Delete All) button will disappear because there are no products here, and it will appear when there are products that can be deleted

 - I used Regular Expression (REGEX) and these are the rules 👇 ...
-🔷 The first letter of product title and product category must be capital letter 🔷 You must enter a positive number in the price , taxse , ads , and discount inputs 🔷 But you can leave the count input empty or enter zero or one , in any of these possibilities that will create one product
+<br>🔷 The first letter of product title and product category must be capital letter
+<br>🔷 You must enter a positive number in the price , taxse , ads , and discount inputs
+<br>🔷 But you can leave the count input empty or enter zero or one , in any of these possibilities that will create one product